Drednote/spring-boot-starter-telegram/README.md

 and [scenarios](#scenario).
 Both controllers and scenarios offer their own benefits, so you can choose the one that suits your bot's requirements and your preferred coding style.
 **But I recommend using both**

+- If you need to make your own handler, all you have to do is create a **spring bean** that will implement the `UpdateHandler` interface and set its execution priority using a spring annotations `@Order` if needed.
+Also, after successful processing of the message, it is necessary put in the object `TelegramUpdateRequest` response with type `TelegramResponse`, so that update processing can be considered successful.
+If this is not done, further update handlers will be called

 ---